SoTA with Less: MCTS-Guided Sample Selection for Data-Efficient Visual Reasoning Self-Improvement: Related work

 \paragraph{Data filtration} Data filtration aims to identify and retain high-quality, diverse, and task-relevant data while discarding noisy or redundant information to optimize training efficiency and generalization performance.
-It is important for the pretraining phase~\cite{Gao2020ThePA,Lee2021DeduplicatingTD,Xie2023DataSF,Ruis2024ProceduralKI,Penedo2024TheFD,Alayrac2022FlamingoAV,Zhang2023FilterAlignLH,Wang2023TooLD,Radenovic2023FilteringDA} and instruction tuning phase~\cite{Li2023FromQT,Li2024SuperfilteringWD,chen2024alpagasus,Chen2024YourVM,liu2023visual,zhu2023minigpt,Yu2024MasteringCM} of both LLMs and VLMs.
+It is important for the pretraining phase~\citep{Gao2020ThePA,Lee2021DeduplicatingTD,Xie2023DataSF,Ruis2024ProceduralKI,Penedo2024TheFD,Alayrac2022FlamingoAV,Zhang2023FilterAlignLH,Wang2023TooLD,Radenovic2023FilteringDA} and instruction tuning phase~\citep{Li2023FromQT,Li2024SuperfilteringWD,chen2024alpagasus,Chen2024YourVM,liu2023visual,zhu2023minigpt,Yu2024MasteringCM} of both LLMs and VLMs.
 In this paper, we specifically focus on filtering training instances to curate data optimally for efficient downstream RL training to improve the reasoning capabilities of VLMs.
-A concurrent work, MM-Eureka~\cite{meng2025mm}, also investigates the impact of data filtration on RFT.
-However, their approach is limited to a relatively simple self-consistency-based difficulty filtering strategy, where all samples with zero accuracy are discarded.
-In contrast, we propose a more principled method—MCTS-based sample selection—which enables the identification of truly challenging examples for the VLM.
-Importantly, our findings reveal that the unsolved samples, which VLMs fail to solve during MCTS, play a critical role in enhancing reasoning performance during RFT, rather than being excluded from the training process.
+A concurrent work, MM-Eureka~\citep{meng2025mm}, also investigates the impact of data filtration on RFT.
+While MM-Eureka~\citep{meng2025mm} filters samples based on zero-shot accuracy, our MCTS-based method provides a more expressive and fine-grained estimate of sample difficulty, capturing both solved and unsolved-but-informative cases.
+Importantly, our findings reveal that samples requiring extended reasoning---even when not solved by the model---can be highly beneficial during RFT.

+To our knowledge, \ours is the first framework to combine search-based sample difficulty estimation with reinforcement fine-tuning---achieving data-efficient self-improvement for visual reasoning at both 7B and 72B scale, without any SFT or distillation.